Poisoning the FOSS Well

 Source code for these slides can be found on GitHub.

-of codebases include open-source software.
+96% of codebases include open-source software; $8.8T estimated global replacement value.

 Review labour